abshinn/mind-the-gap/proposal_3.md

 #### Approach

-general plan:
+General plan:
 - flag a school as having a supply gap by having only a small amount of activity with DonorsChoose
 - how do I define activity, amount of proposed projects per year?
 - label as being a gap school if it is less than the mean, or first quartile of projects/year for all schools?
 - what biases will I be introducing if I just arbitrarily decide which schools have a gap in supply or not?
 - characterize schools that have supply gaps to those that do not with the following features:
-    * school reveneue
+    * school revenue
     * federal aid, e.g., free lunches
     * student body size
     * geographic location
 - how do these supply gap characteristics change over time?

-detailed plan:
+Detailed plan:
 - Combine DonorsChoose, NCES, and Census data on schools and their communities.
 - Compute school cosine-similarity.
 < perhaps use NMF? >